 Because occupations involving physical labor dominate the local economy, Grantsboro is generally considered to be a blue-collar town.
 36.59% of the Grantsboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Grantsboro is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Grantsboro who work in office and administrative support (15.94%), healthcare (7.97%), and management occupations (7.97%).

-The education level of Grantsboro citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.39% of adults 25 and older in Grantsboro have a college degree.
+The percentage of adults in Grantsboro who are college-educated is close to the national average for all communities of 21.84%: 18.39% of the adults in Grantsboro have a bachelor's degree or advanced degree.

 The per capita income in Grantsboro in 2022 was $30,470, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $121,880 for a family of four.
 However, Grantsboro contains both very wealthy and poor people as well.